- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Dr. Reynders resides in the Elmwood Village with her modern blue point Siamese named Aubrey.
 Aubrey has truly been the best companion and gift from her clients.
 Aubrey continues to be the subject of many tales of amusement at the office.
 When she is not practicing veterinary medicine, Dr. Reynders enjoys listening to jazz music, gardening, and cooking classic French cuisine.

-Dr. Souza, Dr. Reynders, and Dr. Carrig are affiliated members of the American Veterinary Medical Association, New York State Veterinary Medical Society, Niagara Frontier Veterinary Medical Society, and the Western New York Veterinary Medical Society.
+Dr. Souza, Dr. Reynders, Dr. Carrig and Dr. Doyle are affiliated members of the American Veterinary Medical Association, New York State Veterinary Medical Society, Niagara Frontier Veterinary Medical Society, and the Western New York Veterinary Medical Society.

 Dr. Daniel Carrig was born and raised in Buffalo’s very own Old First Ward.
 He received his Bachelors of Science degree in Veterinary Technology, from Medaille College here in Buffalo, NY.
 He worked many years as a Licensed Veterinary Technician locally before completing his Doctorate of Veterinary Medicine from St. Georges University in April of 2015.
 Dr. Carrig came to us after finishing a yearlong stint at the University of Georgia for clinics.
 His professional interest includes soft tissue surgery, dentistry, parasitology, and client education.
 He is looking forward to learning more about orthopedic surgery.